lediau/Calculating-FDTC-of-braids/source_code/README.md

 # Guide: How to use?

+First, note that the experiment.py file can only be changed manually.
+In other words, one has to change some rows in the source code, in order to be able to run experiments on one's own.
+Nevertheless, everyone can easily calculate the FDTC of braids automatically.
+Here is how:

 ## If you are using an IDE (PyCharm, Visual studio, etc):
 1. Download all the files in this folder
 2. Make sure they are in the same local directory